ceezblog/BUZZER_LDNVHB/README.md

 - Firmware for ESP32 to drive 64x32 RGB LED panel
 - Windows PC app to send data, in real-time, to all LED panels

+NOT in this repo:
+- PCB/code for Red button (Atmega328)
+- PCB/code for host box (Atmega328)

 LD NVHB buzzer set:
 - 20x Red buttons
 - 9x LED panels